Products

 What is a double lock system?

-A double lock would link pension increases to inflation or average earnings (whichever is higher) and exclude the 2.5% baseline increase option.
+A double lock would link the State Pension increases to inflation or average earnings growth (whichever is higher) and exclude the 2.5% baseline increase option.

-Theresa May, the former British Prime Minister, proposed replacing the triple lock with the double lock in 2017.
-But the idea failed to get enough support back then and couldn't get implemented.
+The former British Prime Minister Theresa May proposed replacing the triple lock with the double lock in 2017.
+But, the idea needed more support back then and couldn't be implemented.

-Bottom line: With the triple lock policy’s future uncertain, you must consider other ways to make your retirement income inflation-proof.
+Considering the uncertainties surrounding the government's triple lock guarantee, you must find other ways to make your retirement income inflation-proof.

-This approach also ensures you have a sizeable pension pot if you’re planning an early retirement.
+This approach also ensures you have a sizable pension pot if you’re planning an early retirement.

 Here are five ways to do this:

-If you’re eligible for auto-enrolment, your employer will typically enrol you in a private pension scheme.
+If you’re eligible for the UK auto-enrolment pension, your employer will typically enrol you in their workplace pension scheme.

-But that could be a hard ask if you already spend excessive time and money to manage your workplace pension scheme.
+But that could be challenging if you already spend excessive time and money managing your workplace pension scheme.

 We’ve partnered with Smart Pension, a trusted pension provider in the UK, to help employers set up and manage pensions compliantly from anywhere in the world.

-Offer your employees more freedom to track pension savings through a digital app.
+• Offer employees more freedom to track pension savings through a digital app.

-Integrate your existing HR and payroll tools to reduce administrative work.
+• Integrate existing human resources (HR) and payroll tools to reduce administrative work.

-Postpone auto-enrolments compliantly for up to three months.
+• Postpone auto-enrolments for up to three months compliantly.
 You can even automate the process to create a standard postponement period for your team.

 An individual savings account is a tax-efficient way to save and withdraw money.
 It allows you to save up to £20,000 per year in cash or investments.

-Similarly, a Lifetime ISA, or LISA, is a government-backed savings account that’s designed to help you save for a first home or retirement.
+Similarly, a Lifetime ISA (LISA) is a government-backed savings account designed to help you save for a first home or retirement.

-The government adds a 25% bonus on your yearly contributions up to £4,000 per year, making it a smart, inflation-beating option.
+The government adds a 25 per cent bonus on your yearly contributions, up to £4,000 per year, making it a smart, inflation-beating option.

-You give your pension pot more time to grow when you delay taking your pension.
+You give your pension pot more time to grow when you delay taking your State Pension payments.

-If you’ve reached State Pension Age (66 years in August 2023) and are on a low income, you could get additional support like Pension Credit and Housing Benefit.
+If you’ve reached State Pension Age (66 years in 2024) and are on a low income, you could get additional support like Pension Credit and Housing Benefit in addition to the basic pension.

 A salary sacrifice scheme lets you reduce your take-home salary and instead put the amount into your pension fund (or other non-cash benefits).